BryanBorge/bullshit-downloader/README.md

 - Clone repo to your local machine using `https://github.com/BryanBorge/bullshit-downloader.git`

 ## Installation and Setup
-- Repo contains all code required to get started
+- Repo contains all code required to get started, you just need to install the libraries.

 > Install BeautifulSoup
 ````shell